liudmyla-mysenko/european_energy_consumption/README.md

 4. Run the Data Analysis Notebook (Optional)
 This notebook performs data cleaning and exploratory analysis.

-bash
 jupyter notebook
 Open:

-Code
 notebooks/energy_consumption_analysis.ipynb
 Run all cells.

 5. Run the Interactive Dashboard (Main Feature)
 Open:

-Code
 notebooks/Energy Analytics Dashboard.ipynb
 Run all cells.

 ✔ What happens next?
 Dash starts running

-You will see a message like:

-Code
 The dashboard will appear directly inside the Jupyter Notebook output

 You can interact with:

-A European energy consumption map
+- A European energy consumption map

-A trend chart that updates when you hover
+- A trend chart that updates when you hover

-Dropdown filters for year and metric
+- Dropdown filters for year and metric

 The dashboard includes an interactive map, dynamic trend charts, and dropdown filters for year and metric selection.